Legislation provides for exemptions to the need to furnish proof of basic knowledge of German:

 An additional exemption applies if, due to special circumstances, it is not possible or it is deemed unreasonable to expect the spouse to endeavour to acquire basic knowledge of the German language prior to entering the country.

-This applies in particular if language courses are permanently not available in the relevant country or if attending such classes entails a major security risk and if other promising alternatives (for example, using books or online courses) to learn the language and proof thereof are not available.
+This applies in particular if language courses are permanently unavailable in the relevant country or if attending such classes entails a major security risk and if other promising alternatives (for example, using books or online courses) to learn the language and proof thereof are not available.

 If you believe that you satisfy the requirements for such an exemption, you must provide relevant proof of the existence of the reason for the exemption when submitting your application.

-If you are not sure whether or not one of the exemptions applies to you or what proof is required, you can inquire by describing your situation in an email (firstname.lastname@example.org).
+If you are not sure whether or not one of the exemptions applies to you or what proof is required, please contact us.